Increase eCommerce Profits Dramatically with Multichannel Selling

 If you’re looking to take your online business to the next level, it’s time to find out why and how you can boost eCommerce sales with Walmart Marketplace.

-Over the last couple of years, Walmart Marketplace has worked hard on becoming more user-friendly, incentivizing customers with free shipping on bigger orders, and increasing their catalog.
-This hard work has paid off and it’s now the third-largest marketplace in the US.
+Over the last couple of years, Walmart Marketplace has worked hard to become more user-friendly, incentivize customers with free shipping on bigger orders, and increase their catalog.
+This hard work has paid off, and it’s now the third-largest marketplace in the US.

 Since 2016, Walmart Marketplace has acquired of few strategic eCommerce platforms to include under its umbrella, including Jet.com and Shoebuy.com, increasing their number of sellers to 33k by the end of 2019.

 Add that to the fact that they now have 35+ product categories and just over 52 million SKUs, Walmart Marketplace has become a top channel for 7-figure eCommerce brands looking to expand their reach and take online presence to the next level.